 A key component of a good IG model is the proactive improvement of practice and the mitigation of risk through the management of issues raised during IG Audits.
 ABMU has been subject to three main types of audit:

-1. Wales Audit Office follow up Audit;
+- 1. Wales Audit Office Structured Assessment IG component;

-- 2. Internal Audit follow up Audit; and - 3.
-IG Department led Audits.
+- 2. Internal Audit follow up Audit; and

+- 3. IG Department led Audits.

 From each of the audits detailed improvement plans are developed and monitored.
 Details are listed below.